 - Cross-Device Functionality: A company’s website should be accessible across mobile devices and tablets for a better user experience for visitors.
-Your audience is likely viewing your website across multiple devices as they consume content, research, and shop.
+Your audience is likely viewing your website across multiple devices as they consume content, research and shop.
 Optimize your website to provide one mobile-friendly, cohesive experience for consumers to make it easier for them to take action — and make sure it doesn’t seem like a totally different website when they pull it up on a different device.

 If you don’t know where to start with conversion optimization, consider testing and optimizing these areas of your website as they tend to be the low-hanging fruit that lead to conversions.

 How does your organization decide what to begin testing first across your website?
 How often is your company reviewing your website for untapped conversion opportunities?
 If these questions yield blank stares and humble shrugs, now’s the time to begin conversion rate optimization.
 Our guide can get you started on analyzing your website for potential CRO opportunities.